 Russia has taken steps in recent years to blunt the trauma should it be removed from SWIFT.

-Moscow established its own payment system, SPFS, after it was hit by Western sanctions in 2014 following its annexation of Crimea.
+Moscow established its own payment system, SPFS, after it was hit by Western sanctions in 2014 following its annexation of Crimea early that year.
 SPFS now has around 400 users, according to Russia’s central bank.
 Twenty percent of domestic transfers are currently done through SPFS, according to Shagina, but the size of messages are limited and operations are limited to weekday hours.

 China’s fledgling Cross-Border Interbank Payment System, or CIPS, may provide another alternative to SWIFT.
 Moscow could also be forced to resort to using cryptocurrencies.

 But these are not appealing alternatives.

 “SWIFT is an European company, an association of many participating countries.
 To make a decision on disconnection, a united decision of all participating countries is needed.
 The decisions of the United States and Great Britain are definitely not enough,” Zhuravlev said, according to TASS.